About the Species

 The green turtle is one of the largest hard-shelled sea turtles.
 They are unique among sea turtles in that they are herbivores, eating mostly seagrasses and algae.
 This diet is what gives their cartilage and fat a greenish color (not their shells), which is where their name comes from.

 Green turtles live all over the world, nest in over 80 countries, and live in the coastal areas of more than 140 countries.

 Today, all green turtle populations are listed as either endangered or threatened under the Endangered Species Act.
 The primary threats facing green turtles are bycatch in commercial and recreational fishing gear, direct killing of turtles and harvest of eggs, vessel strikes, loss and alteration of nesting habitat, degradation and loss of foraging habitat, and entanglement in or ingestion of marine debris.
-While many countries, including the the United States, prohibit the killing of green sea turtles, in other areas killing of turtles for their meat and collection of eggs continues today.
+While many countries prohibit the killing of green sea turtles (including the the United States), in other areas, the killing of turtles for their meat and collection of eggs continues today.
 Illegal fisheries also operate to supply shells to the wildlife trafficking trade.
 In addition, rising sea levels and an increase in the frequency and severity of storm events are likely to inundate some nesting beaches.

 NOAA Fisheries and our partners are dedicated to protecting and recovering green turtle populations worldwide.
 We use a variety of innovative techniques to study, protect, and recover these endangered animals.
 We engage our partners as we develop measures and recovery plans that foster the conservation and recovery of green sea turtles and their habitats.